Benjamin Moore White Dove paint -find out why so many professional interior designers and DIYers alike LOVE this versatile paint color.

 The way this color simply works perfectly with everything simplified a lot of future design and decor decisions for us going forward, and what’s better than that?

-Our former mudroom in New York – see the original post here.
+Our former mudroom in New York – see the original post on this mudroom here.

-Second time around, loving White Dove paint color even more!
+Second time around, loving Benjamin Moore White Dove paint color even more!

 Back in 2009, we renovated our former New York home.

-There were SO many design decision which needed to be made.
-It was overwhelming.
+There were SO many design decisions which needed to be made.

 Having a trusted color you love in your design arsenal is so great.